The Institute for Regenerative Medicine is a community of experts working to create a future where diseases are cured with cellular solutions

 Our mission is to understand how cells and tissues are formed and to apply that knowledge to next generation diagnostics and therapies

 Turning cells into new diagnostic tools and therapies requires a range of skills.
 The IRM is a hub for scientists and clinicians from across Penn to share insights into how cells naturally form tissues; sophisticated models of development and disease, such as organoids; and methods for engineering tissues and other complex body structures.
 We are proud to have members from 5 Penn schools, the Children’s Hospital of Philadelphia, and the Wistar Institute.
+We also collaborate with other Penn research units, including the Penn-CHOP Lung Biology Institute and the Penn Epigenetics Institute.
 Our combination of deep expertise in cell biology and breadth of experimental approaches sets us apart.

 At the IRM, we take pride in building a community around regenerative medicine—on and off campus.
 We host meetings and conferences to give faculty and trainee scientists opportunities to learn from each other, and we provide grants and other resources to spark innovative research.
 The IRM is also committed to sharing our science.
 Our researchers and staff partner with schools and community groups throughout the Philadelphia area to develop future leaders in stem cell biology and regenerative medicine.